majorstye/CCDC-Scripts-and-Programs/README.md

 # CCDC-Scripts-and-Programs
-These are basic scripts and programs to help protect the different machines using automation.
+These are basic scripts and programs to help protect the different machines used in CCDC.
 By TGRC.